IsabelaSanchez/61040-portfolio/assignments/selectedDomains.md

 Mixing languages: Switching between Spanish, English and Quechua(plus any other language you are learning) can make it difficult to remember which words belong to which language, leading to confusion and frustration.

 ### Stakeholders
+**Learner**: Suffers from confusion and frustration when words get mixed.

+**Family/Community**: They may also feel pride or concern about how well the language is being passed on.

+**Language Mentor**: Needs to help the learner differentiate vocabulary and reinforce the use of additional languages only for specific, helpful cases.

 ### Feature